dplochcoder/HollowKnight.BugPrince/README.md

 TODO: Provide a mechanism to mine the boulder with a loaner nail, to avoid permanent nail upgrades.

+#### Nail Upgrade Logic

+Logic for nail upgrades is compatible both with base rando and with RandoPlus's randomized nail upgrades.
+In both cases, Nail 2 + Nail 3 are never in logic until you have some form of vertical.

+There is a built-in tolerance of 1 randomized nail upgrade (for RandoPlus), or 1 Pale Ore for base rando.
+That is, Nail 3 is not required until you have logical access to all 4 randomized nail upgrades, or 4 pale ore in base rando.

 ## Edge Cases

 This mod introduces a lot of complexity to Hollow Knight randomizer and in some sense strains its capabilities.
 Some issues and shortcomings may be encountered.